apereo/cas/docs/cas-server-documentation/authentication/Configuring-Authentication-PrePostProcessing.md

 ## Authentication Pre-Processing

-{% include casproperties.html properties="cas.authn.core.engine.groovy-pre-processor" %}
+{% include_cached casproperties.html properties="cas.authn.core.engine.groovy-pre-processor" %}

 The script itself may be designed as: